-Other manufacturers have introduced new designs specifically to address the needs of wet sprinkler system vents and as a result have created products that have addressed these flaws.
-Automatic air vents also come with many installation options to make retrofitting them to existing systems simple.
+AGF designed valves to address the needs of wet sprinkler system vents.
+Their PURGEnVENT products have addressed these flaws.
+PURGEnVENT automatic air vents also come with many installation options.
+That makes retrofitting them to existing systems simple.

 New Innovations to Prevent Freezing and Flood Damage